y0g1bear/Platformer/README.md

    than a jump takes it).
 Springs are also affected by gravity so that, when created, they fall and come to rest on flat ground.

+## Extra ideas

+There are lots of possibilities for extra features to add to your platform game.

+1. A "platform" sprite that serves as a floor but not a ceiling.
+The player can jump through the bottom of this platform, but will land on top of it.
+2. A "laser turret" sprite that fires laser bolts at the player.
+3. Enemies that walk along the ground.
+4. A jetpack activated by holding the down arrow key.
+5. Your own ideas!

 ![EXTENDED Platformer sample screen](./misc/p05img2.png)